Tantrix in Your Country

 Why are player names in different colours?

 In the lobby, a player name appears in one of four different colours.
 These colours represent specific levels of experience: Pink players have played less than 100 games, whereas light grey players have played more than 100 games.
-Yellow indicates that a player has reached a maximum ranking of 900+ and light blue identifies a player as a Master.
+Yellow indicates that a player has reached a maximum ranking of 900+ and light blue identifies a Master.

 How do I get to 1000 points?

-First, you need to reach a Lobby or Doubles ranking of 999 by normal means, then win 6 consecutive games against GoodBot during a 24-hour period of your choice.
+First, you need to reach a Lobby ranking of 999 by normal means, then win 6 consecutive games against Goodbot during a 24-hour period of your choice.
 You need to announce the start of your chosen 24-hour period by email.
 If 6 wins are achieved, submit the relevant game references to us.
-We will verify your submission and if successful, award the 1000 point title.
+We will verify your submission and if successful, award you the 1000 point title.
 Players who make a false declaration or cheat during this process will permanently lose the right to reach 1000 points.
 Make sure there are no Robot games cached before you start the challenge.

 My game got blocked and ended.
 What does this mean?